-The Local Drug Action Team Program is funded by the Australian Government and is being implemented across Australia.
-By 2020, there will be over 220 communities actively involved.
+The Local Drug Action Team Program is funded by the Australian Government and is being implemented across Australia

 Community-based action is powerful in preventing and minimising harm from alcohol and other drugs.